open-contracting-extensions/government-procurement-agreement/docs/gpa.md

         <td markdown=1>

 1. [Create an OCDS release](../operations/#create-a-release)
-1. Add 'tenderUpdate' to the `tag` array
+1. Set the `tag` array:
+  1. If data has been published acc
 1. Set `tender/status` to 'active'

 </td>